Are Protein Shakes Good For You?

 These sources are typically dehydrated and processed into powder forms, then flavored for you to mix with water or milk before consuming it.

 Whey has the greatest effect on muscle protein synthesis, or repairing and rebuilding broken down muscle tissue.
-In turn, it can help you build more muscle, burn more calories, and get better results.
+In turn, it can help you build more muscle and get better results.

-I also want to point out that if you have a lifestyle that does not allow you to eat animal products, aka milk, there are plant-based protein powders that can definitely benefit you as well!
+I also want to point out that if you prefer to avoid animal products, like milk, there are plant-based protein options too.
+These can be drinks, bars, and powders that can definitely benefit you as well!

 Understanding what makes them different will help you make the right decision.